The Climate and Nature Bill

 Citizen's Assemblies

-A further visionary aspect of the CAN Bill which underscores its goal for fairness and justice is that it calls for the implementation of citizen's assemblies.
-We understand that a rapid move away from fossil fuel intensive industries will require significant shifts in employment from those who work in those industries.
+A further visionary aspect of the CAN Bill that underscores its goal for fairness and justice is that it calls for the implementation of citizen's assemblies.
+We understand that a rapid move away from fossil fuel-intensive industries will require significant shifts in employment for those who work in those industries.

-This is a fear of job loss is valid, the Bill therefore emphasises the importance of involving citizens in the decision making processes but it falls on our government to work hard for a just transition and a movement to secure and sustainable new jobs in the low carbon economy.
+This fear of job loss is valid; the bill therefore emphasises the importance of involving citizens in the decision-making processes, but it falls on our government to work hard for a just transition and a movement to secure and sustainable new jobs in the low-carbon economy.

 Citizen's assemblies allow for all voices to be heard, particularly those from the areas who are most worried about their future.
 This participatory approach also creates a space away from lobbyists and obstructors to the net zero message who create fear-mongering around job security and fiscal impacts and encourage climate scepticism.